Mould Remediation and Drywall Replacement Services in Richmond, BC

 - Treatment of framing and structural elements

-Mold damage often affects both drywall and insulation simultaneously.
-Your repair approach must address both materials to prevent recurring problems and ensure proper thermal performance.
+Mould damage often affects both drywall and insulation simultaneously.
+Our repair approach addresses both materials to prevent recurring problems and ensure proper thermal performance.

-Insulation assessment requires checking for moisture retention and mold growth.
-Fiberglass insulation can often be dried and reused if mold growth is minimal and the material isn't compressed.
+Insulation assessment requires checking for moisture retention and mould growth.
+Fibreglass insulation can often be dried and reused if mould growth is minimal and the material isn't compressed.

-Cellulose and organic insulation materials typically require complete replacement when exposed to mold.
-These materials retain moisture longer and provide nutrients that support continued mold growth.
+Cellulose and organic insulation materials typically require complete replacement when exposed to mould.
+These materials retain moisture longer and provide nutrients that support continued mould growth.

 - Remove contaminated drywall completely